SciRouterVet

 Source: SciRouter (internal expert-curated)

-Benchmarks v1 · placeholders with methodology.
+Benchmarks v1 · 3 standard + 1 vet-specific holdout · placeholders with methodology.
 Real scores publish as runners land.
 Both passes and failures included — no cherry-picking is a hard product rule.